-All I had the second and the last day of the trip to explore Bangalore.
-My mom and dad were tired of long and hectic journeys.
-So we decided to visit some nearby temple.
-We always heard about the famous Iskcon temples all over in India.
-I looked up in google and found one of the temples nearby – Sri Laksmi Narasimha Temple.
-As per my little research I had the idea of the idols in the temple.
-Narasimha means “Human-lion”- it was Lord Vishnu who showed up in Narasimha avatar(human body with Lion head) to rescue one of his greatest disciples.
-There are many temples where Lord Vishnu is worshipped in “Narasimha Avatar“.
-I didn’t visit any official website and I wasn’t very sure about how the temple would look from outside.
-Maybe that would have required a little more effort and patience than we had at that moment.
-Instead, we booked an Uber and started for our destination.
+On the second and last day of our trip to Bangalore, I had the opportunity to explore.
+My parents were tired from our long and hectic journey, so we decided to visit a nearby temple.
+We had always heard about the famous Iskcon temples throughout India, so I looked up one nearby – Sri Lakshmi Narasimha Temple.
+Based on my research, I knew that the temple featured idols of Lord Vishnu in his “Narasimha Avatar,” which means “human-lion.”
+In this form, Lord Vishnu appeared with a human body and lion head to rescue one of his greatest disciples.
+While there are many temples where Lord Vishnu is worshipped in this avatar, we didn’t visit any official website or know exactly what the temple would look like from outside; it would have required more effort and patience than we had at that moment.
+Instead, we booked an Uber and headed towards our destination.

-The driver dropped us just in front of the gate and I saw People putting off their shoes to enter the main temple.
-It was a small temple having get-up of any other South Indian temple.
-I mentioned it explicitly because these temples have certain type of architecture and vibrant colours.
-The first thing I could see after entering the temple was, people having prasad(food that is offered to God and is believed to be sacred).
+The driver dropped us in front of the gate, where I saw people taking off their shoes to enter the main temple.
+Although it was small, it had the same get-up as any other South Indian temple.
+This is worth noting because these temples have a specific type of architecture and vibrant colors.
+Upon entering, I immediately noticed people receiving prasad – food that is offered to God and believed to be sacred.

 The day was my life in nut shell- it never went as per my plan.
 However I thoroughly enjoyed my time in the lesser known temple.